AdebayoTosin/AdventureWorks2022_SQL_POWERBI_PROJECT/README.md

  * Creating of dashboards.

 ## SQL Scripting
-TO Answer the Problem statementt, i have to generate 12 different SQL querires. you can acess the full query scrpt here
+TO Answer the Problem statementt, i have to generate 12 different SQL querires.
+You can see the full query script [here](https://github.com/AdebayoTosin/AdventureWorks2022_SQL_POWERBI_PROJECT/blob/main/SQLQuery1.sql)